buzzCraft/OsloBors-HistoricalStockPrice-Downloader/README.md

 	* Add more functions to stock class
 	* and more...

+## StockClass
+	The StockClass is a class to download and manipulate stock data.
+	It take TICKER as input ('XXL')

+Methods
+	name() - Returns the ticker

+	downloadData() - Download a xlsx from Oslobors, converts it to csv and delete the xlsx file

+	xlsxToCsv() - Helper method for downloadData()

+	getData() - Returns a pandas dataframe with all data

+	readData() - Read the data from a csv, convert date to datetime and sort the file with respect to accending date

+	plotData() - Plot the stock closing price

+	plotRollingMean(*argv) - Plot stock closing price and rollingMean for the days passed in *argv: plotRollingMean(10,40,60) - will give a plot with four lines (the lines do not have labels atm)

 ## Disclaimer
 The script will create some server traffic, and running it multiple times, might be seen as a (poor) DDOS attack.
 Please use it responsibly